lablabs/aws-service-quotas-exporter/README.md

 ```

 There is requirement regarding format output.
 If you want to export data.
 For every unique
-combination of labels, it has to be one line stdout of you bash script in following csv format
+combination of labels, it has to be one line stdout of your bash script in following csv format

 `lable_name_a=label_value,label_name_b=label_value_b,label_name_c=label_value_c,value_for_metric`